 The plot revolves around Ethan Hunt, who is trying to prove the existence of an international rogue organisation named the “Syndicate”.
 While mean, Brandt needs to deal with the repercussions of the fourth film in D.C., as the Central Intelligence Agency director Alan Hunley (Baldwin) demands the IMF be dissolved and integrated into the CIA.
 Hunt and his team go rogue, after no one believes them, in the hopes of stopping the Syndicate.

 From the first scene that flickers onto the big screen, the viewer is thrown straight into an action intro.
 It immediately emitted that sense of urgency and suspense, something this movie manages to uphold along its runtime.

 Like I said before, this spy flick includes the best parts of each Mission: Impossible.
 It has the suspense and tension of the first, the great villain and fantastic mid-action sequence of the third, the gorgeous looking stunts and capturing storytelling of the fourth and left out everything, except for that cool motorcycle scene, from the second movie.

 This is what sets this M:I film apart from the others.
-McQuarrie did his homework, studied the previous entries of the franchise and even took inspiration from other classic spy movies such as: Bond, some of the Hitchcock films and I even sensed a little bit of the Italian Job, during the car chase on the narrow streets of Morocco.
+McQuarrie did his homework, studied the previous entries of the franchise and even took inspiration from other classic spy movies such as Bond, some of Hitchcock's films and I even sensed a little bit of the Italian Job, during the car chase on the narrow streets of Morocco.

 One of the biggest inspirations though must have come from one of his own written works, because the use of twists in this movie reminded me of The Usual Suspects.